Skip to Main Content

 Publication Date: 2008

-Biography (Gale In Context) An engaging database of contextual information on the world's most influential people.
+Biography (Gale In Context) This link opens in a new windowAn engaging database of contextual information on the world's most influential people.
 Over 650,000 biographical entries cover a range of historically significant figures and present-day newsmakers.

-General OneFile (Gale) Our largest general-interest periodical resource allows users to find the information they want quickly, with intuitive searching that ensures they tap into quality sources.
+General OneFile (Gale) This link opens in a new windowOur largest general-interest periodical resource allows users to find the information they want quickly, with intuitive searching that ensures they tap into quality sources.

-History Reference Center Features full text for more than 1,990 reference books, encyclopedias, and non-fiction books, and nearly 150 history periodicals.
+History Reference Center This link opens in a new windowFeatures full text for more than 1,990 reference books, encyclopedias, and non-fiction books, and nearly 150 history periodicals.

-World History (Gale OneFile) Provides balanced coverage of events in world history with relevant articles updated daily - both current thinking and established scholarly work
+World History (Gale OneFile) This link opens in a new windowProvides balanced coverage of events in world history with relevant articles updated daily - both current thinking and established scholarly work

-World History (Gale in Context) Database designed to provide an overview of world history covering the most-studied events, cultures, civilizations, religions, people, and more.
+World History (Gale in Context) This link opens in a new windowDatabase designed to provide an overview of world history covering the most-studied events, cultures, civilizations, religions, people, and more.